TEAMMATES/teammates/devdocs/settingUp.md

 2. Before running the test suite, both the server and the test environment should be using the UTC time zone.
-The server and the test environment should also server the CDN files locally instead.
+The server and the test environment should also serve the CDN files locally instead.
 Here is the procedure.

     a.
 Stop the dev server, if it is running already.